zentrocdot/LibreOffice/README.md

 # Introductary Words

 <p align="justify">The whole installation procedure takes a while.
 On my last system with an AMD processor with six cores it took round about 3 hours for the installation as described.
-It should be noted that the available download data transfer speed influences the duration of the installation.</p>
+It should be noted that the available download data transfer speed influences the duration of the installation.
+Download and compilation needs the most time.</p>

 # General procedure